-We do have a better choice in commercial indoor and outdoor lighting options!
+We do have a better choice in commercial indoor and outdoor lighting options.
 Our better choice contributes positively towards countering the negative effects of our present economic condition.
 What sane person among us does not want to reduce their monthly electrical bill by 30% to 50%?
 The conundrum is that we are all working so hard to increase our sales revenue that we sometimes forget we can improve our margins by simply reducing our operating expenses.
-What's the old saying about not seeing the forest for the trees?

-In these challenging economic times, many Companies have seen the light (sorry but I couldn't resist the pun).
-Replacing and/or retrofitting indoor and outdoor light fixtures will substantially lower energy costs.
-In most cases, the pay-back is less than 24 months.
+In these challenging economic times, many companies have seen the light (sorry but I couldn’t resist the pun).
+Replacing and/or retrofitting?indoor and outdoor light fixtures will substantially lower energy costs.
+In many cases, the pay-back is less than 24 months.
 After the pay-back period, 100% of the savings is realized year after year.
 In fact, the monthly savings will usually cover the monthly note if you were to finance a project of this nature.

-- Replace parking garage HID fixtures with Fluorescents.
+- Replace parking garage HID fixtures with Fluorescents or LED’s.

 - Replace incandescent fixture bulbs with CFL Fluorescents.

 - Retrofit or replace existing outdated fluorescent fixtures with Energy Efficient Fixtures.

 - Replace parking-lot HID pole-mounted fixtures with Outdoor Pole-mounted Fluorescents.

 - Replace existing wall switches in offices, store-rooms, etc. with Occupancy Sensor Switches & Dimmers.